Wrongful Death from Oil Rig Explosions

 According to the U.S. Minerals and Management Service, nearly 24% of oil-rig accidents that happened between 2011 and 2007 were due to human error.
 These accidents happened because there was a lack of communication between workers, written procedures went missing, and standardized procedures weren't enforced.
 It is the duty and responsibility of rig operators and managers to enforce these rules, and they must be held accountable when they fail to do so.

 Regardless of the circumstances that you and your family find yourselves facing, you can find the compassionate and reliable advice you need when you call our oil rig injury lawyers.
 Here at Arnold & Itkin, we recognize the danger associated with employment on oil rigs and the possibility of severe accidents.
 We represent U.S. workers who have been injured in various types of oil rig explosion incidents by providing exemplary legal counsel and attention to detail.
 Additionally, we seek to aid families dealing with the loss of a loved one due to an oil platform explosion.
 We have been able to recover billions of dollars.
 After the tragic Deepwater Horizon case in 2010, we successfully represented many of the victims and enabled them to move forward with their lives.
 Pursuing legal action in these types of situations can be extremely difficult and complicated without the assistance of a qualified lawyer.
 Please do not hesitate to contact our office today to learn more about what we can do on your behalf.

-Call (888) 493-1629 today to schedule a consultation with a lawyer who truly cares about you and your future.
+Call (888) 493-1629 to schedule a consultation with a lawyer who truly cares about your future.